55.6 F

 INTERSTATE 81

-Mile marker 300 to 301, northbound and southbound – Overnight lane closures as needed for road and bridge work, 8 p.m. to 7 a.m. through night of November 27.
+Mile marker 300 to 301, northbound and southbound – Overnight lane closures as needed for road and bridge work, 8 p.m. to 7 a.m. through the night of November 27.
 Shoulder closures 24/7.
 Work zone speed limit 55 miles an hour.
 Work is related to southbound acceleration ramp extension and bridge widening with estimated completion in fall 2024.

 PRIMARY ROADS